RelateMN Team

 Megan Kraemer, MSW, LICSW (she/her)

-Practicum Coordinator | Clinical Supervisor | School Services Therapist
+Practicum Program Manager | Clinical Supervisor | School Services Therapist

 Orono School District

-Therapeutic Modalities: cognitive-behavioral, person-centered therapy, mindfulness, Accelerated Resolution Therapy (ART).
+Therapeutic Modalities: Cognitive-Behavioral, Person-Centered Therapy, Mindfulness, Accelerated Resolution Therapy (ART).

 Certifications/Trainings: Accelerated Resolution Therapy (ART).